-The Hoover Institution hosts "The Year Ahead: Regulation in the Supreme Court and the Circuits" on Friday, September 29, 2017 from 11:45am - 2:00pm EST.
+The Hoover Institution hosted "The Year Ahead: Regulation in the Supreme Court and the Circuits" on Friday, September 29, 2017 from 11:45am - 2:00pm EST.

 In recent years, Supreme Court justices have raised significant questions regarding longstanding doctrines of administrative law, and the relationship between the administrative state and the courts.

 Meanwhile, the U.S. Court of Appeals for the D.C.
 Circuit and other federal courts grapple regularly with difficult issues arising from federal agencies-issues that may be all the more interesting in the aftermath of the recent change in presidential administrations.

 So what does the next year portend for administrative law in the Supreme Court and lower courts?
 The Hoover Institution and George Mason University's Center for the Study of the Administrative State hosted a panel discussion previewing the year ahead, featuring four experts: